WRITING STYLE: 4.5/5

 Let’s talk about the storyline

 In ancient India, Valikesh, a vanar from the army of Hanuman tries to steal his way into the protected fortress of Ravana in order to steal its riches and make some quick money.
-He is motivated by his greed and lust
+He is motivated by his greed and lust, while doing so, he clears the way for an ancient evil to inhabit the mortal world as we know it.

 Centuries later in 1826, in the small princely state of Devangarh in Rajasthan, Raja Ravindra Pratap Chauhan refuses to succumb to the demands of the British Raj.
 He is willing to fight till death for his kingdom and his people.
 But war is brewing and that much is quite obvious to both the King and his benevolent son, Rudra Pratap Chauhan.